ohyonghao/asciilines/README.md

 ## Build and Run
 Build with g++, or your favorite c++ compiler, no guarantee to compile on all machines is given.

+Your enviornment should have a c++17 standard compiler.

 To build run:
 `make`